MatWilmot/react-router-demo/README.md

 - label - the label for the element (Required)
 - type - what type of input (e.g. "checkbox", "password", etc) (Optional)
+- name - this will be the object's key for this field.
+Only required if using the `modifyForm` tag.
 - id - a standard id for the element (Optional)
 - placeholder - pretty self-explanatory (Optional)
 - modifyForm - a custom function to build the object.
 Add this if you want this form element to be added to an object (Optional)